deneyy/deney.py/README.md

-# deney.py
-basically a repo with python scripts that i personally find useful that you could use
+# cool readme what i will not make